echo000/image_baker/README.md

 # Image Baker

-A tool for merging texture maps (colour, specular, and occlusion) into a single baked output texture.
+A tool for merging texture maps (colour, specular, and occlusion) into a single baked output texture, and for baking detail maps into colour maps.

 Built with Rust and [Iced](https://github.com/iced-rs/iced)